ជំរាបសួរ! “Chum Reap Suor!” (pronounced as choum-reap-sore)

 - Arrival at Siem Reap Angkor International Airport

-- Check-in at Golden Temple Hotel for Superior Double Room for 2pax but we were upgraded to Deluxe Poolside for free (KWD 43.44 or $143 or Php 7,671 all-in for 4D/3N including taxes, buffet breakfast, complimentary massage vouchers, complimentary meal vouchers, and airport transfer)
+- Check-in at Golden Temple Hotel for Superior Double Room for 2pax but we were upgraded to Deluxe Poolside for free (KWD 43.44 or $143 or Php 7,671 all-in for 4D/3N including taxes, buffet breakfast, complimentary massage vouchers, complimentary meal vouchers for the whole stay, and airport transfers)

 - Chill day at the Hotel to explore the facilities indulge in the complimentary Khmer massage and complimentary Khmer gourmet dishes (breakfast-lunch-dinner) where cooking class were also held

 - Angkor Wat Full Day Tour with Banteay Srei Area

 - We bought our Angkor Pass tickets early in the morning at the Angkor Enterprise office which opens at 5 AM.
 Our ticket costs $37 each ($74 or Php 3,946 total for 2 pax) for 1 full day access of the Angkor Wat Complex.
 They also took our photos which were shown on our tickets to ensure that we were the ones who are going to use them.
 Credit cards are also accepted but we were advised by our tour guide to pay in cash so the process would be quick.
 The Angkor Pass has a validity of 1 month upon issuance.
 Aside from the 1-day pass, you can also buy other tickets good for 3 days at $62 and 7 days for $72.

 - We booked our tour online through Klook for our private car charter ($35 or Php 1,861) with English speaking tour guide ($30 or Php 1,595) to formally explore the areas of Angkor Wat and its complex because we want flexibility for our tour and because it was really, really hot (34 degrees Celsius ++).
 Our very efficient team consists of Mr. Ohm, our driver and our English-speaking tour guide Mr. Touch Chanthy of Siem Reap Shuttle Tours, who made sure that we’ll have a better understanding of what their culture and people represent.

 - Angkor Wat Temple